real-people-pgp/real-people-pgp/README.md

 ## Current keyring

-THis is the current keyring:
+This is the current keyring:

 ```
 $ cat keys/keyring.asc